 Animas Watershed Plan and the Upper Animas Use Attainability Assessment has provided significant detail to support the need for mine-related clean up and reclamation.
-While there is an incredible wealth of information provided into these plans, the implementation of them require constant and emergent information sharing as new data become available in light of the increasing water quality concerns in Cement Creek and the Gold King incident.
+While there is an incredible wealth of information provided into these plans, the implementation of them require constant and emergent information sharing as new data become available in light of the increasing water quality concerns in Cement Creek, Bonita Peak Mining District, and the area impacted by the Gold King incident.
 The ARCF has identified a need for more active stakeholder engagement in the lower Animas watershed in order to fully accomplish either of these plans.